VG Pocket Max System Information

 The VG Pocket Max system is a handheld video gaming device that features seventy-five built-in games.
 No external storage media is used.
 The system has a built-in LCD display (which is specified as being a 2.5" (6.35 cm) full color TFT display) and includes a cable for optionally connecting the device to a TV set.
 For carrying the system, a lanyard is also included.
 In 2006, the system was available from at least one Radio Shack store and was also mentioned in a J.C.
 Penney catalog for that year.
 A review of the system was formerly featured at the HowStuffWorks site.

 The packaging for the VG Pocket Max system mentions Performance Designed Products and an address in Vernon, California, USA.
 In addition, the system's packaging specifies the www.vgpockets.com URL.
 According to the Internet Archive, this URL redirected to the Performance Designed Products site in February 2011.
 On the back of the system there is a label which includes among other things the www.performancedesignedproducts.com URL, the "VG-3000" designation, and a CE mark.
 The system is specified on the label as being made in China.
-At the site for Jungletac, a video game software solution provider, there is a photo of a similar-looking device (the M-2500P1.)
+At the site for Jungletac, a video game software solution provider, there was a photo of a similar-looking device (the M-2500P1.)
 This photo was mentioned in a forum posting at the Cheap Ass Gamer site.

 The VG Pocket Max system is powered by three AAA batteries.
 The manual for the device recommends the use of alkaline batteries to maximize the performance and operating time.
 It appears that the system can run on rechargeable 1.2 volt NiMH AAA batteries when connected to a TV set.
 (When the system is used with rechargeable NiMH batteries and is not connected to a TV set, it may happen where the built-in LCD display is not viewable in a lighted room and the built-in speaker is quite soft even with the volume set at maximum.)